 Canada - Cameroon Relations

-After over half a century of bilateral relations between the two countries, Cameroon and Canada have moved from a donor-beneficiary relationship to one of trade partners.
-That change was illustrated by the signing of a Foreign Investment Promotion and Protection Agreement (FIPA) in Toronto on March 3, 2014.
+After over half a century of bilateral relations between the two countries, Cameroon and Canada have evolved from a donor-beneficiary relationship to one of trade partners.

-For more information on projects with Cameroon, see DFATD’s Project Browser.
+For more information on development projects with Cameroon, see the Project Browser.

 In 2006, Cameroon reached the completion point of the Heavily Indebted Poor Countries Initiative (HIPC) of the International Monetary Fund and the World Bank.
-In accordance with that initiative, Canada cancelled Cameroon's $221-million bilateral debt.
+In accordance with this achievement, Canada cancelled Cameroon's $221 million bilateral debt.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .